Visit to Winterton

 Southend Radio-Controlled Flying Club thank the Vulcan Restoration Trust and the Canvey Island Transport Museum for their hospitality, allowing us to display our interest at their various events in 2019.
 Do keep an eye on our website for further details and updates of our various activities here or find us on Facebook @SRCFC.

 SRFC’s Static Display Team.
 From left – right: Rory Windass, Reg Barber, Dick Heywood, Dennis Pruce, Les Baynham & Phil Dye up close to the action!

-For those readers who would like to know more about the different organisations SRFC have been involved with, then please visit their websites here:
+If you would like to know more about the various organisations SRFC have been involved with, then please visit their websites here:

-Photographs courtesy of Reg Barber, Niall Windass, Rory Windass and Pam Marsden
+Photographs courtesy of Reg Barber, Pam Marsden, Niall Windass & Rory Windass